Lotr-frvr/Neuroinformatics-M25/Preprocessing/README.md

 Key differences:
 - Bad channel removal is done before epoching and plotting, reducing redundant processing and avoiding plotting with noisy channels.
 - Filtering is broad (bandpass + notch), not just notch.
-A bandpass keep sonly the frequency of interest adn removes all the noise.
+A bandpass keeps only the frequency of interest and removes all the noise.